ssyjgs1/ssyjgs1/README.md

 ## Welcome to My Space :rocket:
-- 👋 Hello, I’m Seungyoon Lee, a developer from Republic of Korea(South Korea)
+- 👋 Hello, I’m Seungyoon Lee, a person from Republic of Korea(South Korea)

 ### Who Am I
 - 👀 I’m interested in AI/ML based on Computer Vision.